 Recipients data may require updating to reflect lag data or adjustments, e.g., refunds, recoupments, cost settlements, or disallowances.
 Report in section VII of a separate lag report the revised total number of waiver recipients who received acute care services.
 Indicate the prior period to which the revised data apply.
 Do not combine current and revised data in a single report.

 Subsection A (Lines 1-6).--Enter the total number of unduplicated §1915(c) waiver recipients distributed by level of care who, for the period specified in item 7, received any of the acute care services otherwise provided under the State plan during the reporting period.
 (See Appendix A, section II for the definitions of the types of the acute care services.)
-Include on line A.6. the number of waiver recipients who received home health, personal care, or
+Include on line A.6. the number of waiver recipients who received home health, personal care, or adult day health services.

 Lines A.1.-A.6.--Enter the number of unduplicated waiver recipients who received each acute care service for each level of care in the approved waiver.